How to watch Royal Ascot 2020 - TV channel, full schedule and start date

 Everything you need to know about the Royal Ascot 2020.

-Although coronavirus has cancelled events across the globe, Royal Ascot is going ahead this year – just without a crowd of spectators.
+Royal Ascot 2020 is still taking place despite the coronavirus pandemic, so we’re off to the races (albeit virtually).

-For the first time during her reign, the Queen will be missing the 309-year-old event, but not to fear – all races are being broadcasted for fans at home.
+For the first time in its 309-year history, the horse racing event is going ahead without a crowd of spectators in the stands, with all the races being broadcasted for fans at home.

-RadioTimes.com will be bringing you everything you need to know about Royal Ascot 2020, including dates, times, TV information and even weather forecasts for the very first Ascot from home!
+If, like many Ascot enthusiasts across the country, you’re getting dressed up and celebrating the event from home, RadioTimes.com has all the information you need regarding race dates, time and even weather updates.

 When does Royal Ascot 2020 start?